dclause/search_autocomplete/README.txt

 --------------------------------------------------------------------------------
 -- 2. Updating Search Autocomplete:

-Delete every files in the module directory sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.
+Delete every files in the module directory sites/all/modules/contrib/search_autocomplete or in the equivalent directory of your Drupal installation.

 Place all files from this 4.x version in this sites/all/modules/search_autocomplete or equivalent folder.

+You can alternatively use drush to Download the module: drush dl search_autocomplete

 Run the update script.
 Make sure to run the update functions.